schoon3r/schoon3r.github.io/optimum_htb.md

 ---

 <h3 align="center">
-Optimum is a machine that has the Rejetto HttpFileServer vulnerability CVE-2014-6287
+Optimum is a machine that has the Rejetto HttpFileServer vulnerability CVE-2014-6287 to get a foothold of the system and privesc to root using another vulnerability within the operating system of the server.
 </h3>

 # Enumeration